Updated: April 10, 2026

 3. Each running app is listed with its own Output dropdown.

-4. Select a device per app from the dropdown.
+4. Select a device per app.
 Default means it follows the system default.

-Apps must be running to appear: The Volume mixer only shows applications that are currently open and actively using audio (or have used it recently in this session).
-If you want to set the output for Chrome but Chrome is closed, open it and play something — it will then appear in the mixer list.
+Apps must be running to appear: The Volume mixer only shows applications that are currently open and actively using audio.
+If you want to set the output for Chrome but Chrome is closed, open it, play something — it will then appear in the list.

 Step 5: Set Your Default Communication Device for Calls